evgenynacu/leveraged-defi-strategy-contracts/docs/adr/0003-vault-architecture.md

 - **Child strategies:** single owner (parent), synchronous operations, no internal shares, multi-token support.
 - **Rounding:** round down to the vault on share/asset conversions to avoid dust exploits.

-### Multi-Child Allocation Strategy
+### Multi-Child Strategy Management (Manual Mode)
 When multiple child vaults are present:
-- **Target weights:** Each child vault has a configurable target allocation percentage (e.g., Child A: 60%, Child B: 40%).
-- **Keeper-driven allocation:** Keeper (off-chain) determines actual allocation per epoch based on:
-  - Target weights and current allocations
-  - Available liquidity in underlying protocols
-  - Lending protocol limits (borrow caps, collateral caps)
-  - Gas optimization (may allocate 100% to one child if within threshold)
-- **Threshold-based flexibility:** If actual allocation is within `target ± threshold`, deposits may be directed entirely to one child for gas efficiency or liquidity management.
-  - Example: If Child A target is 60% ± 5%, and current is 58%, new deposits can go 100% to Child A until it reaches 65%.
-- **Rebalancing:** When actual weights drift beyond threshold, reconciliation happens via:
-  - **Organic rebalancing:** Future deposit/withdrawal flows adjusted to bring weights back to target (no forced liquidations)
+- **Manual strategy selection:** Vault manager/keeper manually selects which child strategy to use for each deposit/withdrawal operation
+- **No automatic proportions:** Parent vault does NOT enforce target allocation percentages or automatic distribution logic
+- **Manager responsibilities:**
+  - Decide which strategy receives new deposits based on current conditions
+  - Choose which strategy to withdraw from based on liquidity and profitability
-  - **Active rebalancing:** Keeper-initiated `rebalance()` function to move assets between children when necessary
+  - Determine when and how to move funds between strategies (rebalancing)
-- **Liquidity awareness:** Respect each child's withdrawability; if a child is illiquid during withdrawal, deliver its realizable portion and queue the remainder (see ADR-0005).
+  - Monitor overall portfolio allocation and adjust manually as needed
+- **Keeper responsibilities:**
+  - Execute deposit/withdrawal commands as directed by manager
+  - Monitor stop-loss thresholds and execute protective deleveraging
+  - Monitor take-profit targets and execute profit-taking operations
+  - Handle delayed rebalancing (e.g., when protocol caps prevent immediate deposits)
+- **Rationale for manual control:**
+  - Initial implementation prioritizes safety and explicit control over automation
+  - Manager can account for complex factors (protocol caps, market conditions, yield opportunities)
+  - Allows flexible response to changing market conditions
+  - May be automated in future versions once patterns are well understood
-- **Transparency:** Expose per-child values and current vs target allocations via view functions.
+- **Transparency:** Expose per-child values and actual allocations via view functions for manager decision-making.

 ### Unified Rebalancing Architecture